fmcyamwe/spotiffy/README.md

 The beginning of this pet project was coded in Go but I believe I shall try to code the next iteration using Python and take advantage of it's data analysis libraries.

 At first though would be constructing a playlist with songs that are very much alike for one audio feature.
-Then using that audio feature as the basis, see the correlation with other audio features that would allow me to reliably construct a closely related playlist using a smaller set of audio features when querying Spotify's API.
+Then using the audio feature as the basis, see the correlation with other audio features for the playlist.
+This would allow me to reliably construct a closely related playlist using a smaller set of audio features when querying Spotify's API.

 Well...that will depend on how much I can tolerate the iffyness :D